jackdesert/dailydancer/README.md

   * Canonical site---redirect anything that uses a subdomain to pdxdailydancer.com
   * 2" x 3.5" cards artfully designed (or not) with pdxdailydancer.com on it (and my name as creator/webmaster)
   * Disable button which fetching AJAX (at least for two seconds)
-  * put scraping of pdxecstaticdance.com into transaction so dupes cannot happen
   * Find out how to get author email address
   * remove event-id column from Message since we don't link to it
   * nginx caching of dancer.js and style.css and reset.css
-  * Supply an etag for '/' and '/?xhr=true' so users can refresh without downloading code
-  * negative lookbehind for "until <date>" and "before <date>"
   * Get email addresses to show up in "from" above body. (now we have name)
   * Get better formatting of "from" when it's one of those weird ones
   * CTRL-z